coreos/tectonic-docs/Documentation/tutorials/sandbox/first-app.md

 To configure credentials for your cluster, populate a `kubeconfig` file with valid authentication credentials, then configure `kubectl` to use them to connect to a Tectonic Cluster.

-First, log in to Tectonic Console.

-Log in to Tectonic Console at `https://my-cluster.example.com` (For Tectonic Sandbox, go to [console.tectonicsandbox.com/][console].
-When prompted for a login, use "admin@example.com" and "sandbox" as the username and password.)
+First, log in to Tectonic Console with the username and password obtained during installation.

 Then, authenticate and initiate `kubectl` download: